COMPLETION OF OUR FIRST FEDERALLY-FUNDED BEHAVIORAL HEALTH PROGRAM

 Program: Café Salud

-Weekly, we reach out to the homeless community in a comfortable environment with healthy snacks and drinks to talk about health and wellness issues.
+Monthly, we reach out to the homeless community in a comfortable environment with healthy snacks and drinks to talk about health and wellness issues.
 We also offer services like auricular detoxification, HIV testing, syringe exchange, and harm reduction services with our partners Alianza and FYI, New Mexico Department of Health Region V, and Crossroads Acupuncture.

 Café Salud is well-attended with families and children enjoying the fellowship of each other while learning about healthier ways to live.
 Our goal is to build a stronger, healthier community through prevention, education, interaction, and fun.